nobudev7/sumpchart/README.md

 ## Features
 - Visualize sump water level for a specified day
+- Monthly Data
-- Calendar widget let users to choose the day
+- ~~Calendar widget let users to choose the day~~ Update: Changed to monthly view
 - Handles the day when no data is available